pri5m/Learning-log/Software development skills/teamwork_scrum_agile/notes.md

 Git will tell you that you have “unmerged paths” in git status

 Work with the other developer to make sure you sort out the conflict.

+# Version Control Best Practices

+Commit Early Commit Often

+◦ Split a feature’s implementation into small logical chunks and commit early and often

+◦ Produce separate commits for each new piece of functionality or bug fix.

+◦ Easier for other developers to understand the changes

+◦ Easier to roll back if something went wrong

+Don’t Commit Half-done Work

+◦ Only commit working code

+◦ Test code in your working directory before you commit

+◦ Commit source code but not generated files

+◦ Pull then Push to commit to your remote directory

+Use a Descriptive Commit Message

+◦ It is more important to say why the change was needed

+Work with the Most Up-to-date Code

+◦ Share your changes with others frequently

+◦ Incorporate others’ changes frequently